 The program shall be administered by the FPPA Recognition Committee, which shall be appointed by the Board of Directors, and shall have the following specific responsibilities, with respect to the FPPA Program:

 - to review and approve recognition eligibility criteria and, in general, to provide quality assurance for the program;

 - to approve or not approve candidates for recognition as Fellows.

 - to recommend to the Board of Directors any future changes in these Guidelines.

 General Criteria for Recognition

-The following is a list of general criteria for regonition as a Fellow.
+The following is a list of general criteria for recognition as a Fellow.
 Acceptance is not guaranteed.
-The purpose of the criteria is to establish minimum requirments for acceptance to the Fellows recognition program.
-The FPPAG Selection Commitee evaluates each candidates based on the Criteria for Recognition.
+The purpose of the criteria is to establish minimum requirements for acceptance to the Fellows recognition program.
+The FPPA Selection Committee evaluates each candidate based on the Criteria for Recognition.
+Current members of the Board of Directors are ineligible for consideration.
 Meeting minimum requirements does not guarantee acceptance as a Fellow.